-This project is in its early stages and based around Rick van Keulen's 'Marsupial Masterpiece' at Iramoo Grasslands.
-The thinking is to plant 4 or 5 bandicoots on Parks Victoria and Melbourne airport land over 3-5 years.
+This project is inspired by Rick van Keulen's 'Marsupial Masterpiece' at Iramoo Wildflower Grasslands Reserve.
+We're planting 4 or 5 giant bandicoots on Parks Victoria and Melbourne airport land over 3-4 years.

 Project Partners include: Steve Cantwell & Tim Liddell (Parks Victoria), Rachel Lopes (Chain of Ponds), Catherine van Wilgenberg (Living Colour Studios), David Woods (Melbourne Airport), Travis Scicchitano (Conservation Volunteers Australia), Liz Turner (Hume City Council) and Ryan van den Hove (Melbourne Water).